Chobani: Later history and expansion

 In November 2011, Chobani expanded into Victoria, Australia through the purchase of Victorian dairy company Bead Foods.
 It then invested $30m to expand the facility and began manufacturing from the Dandenong South plant in December 2012.
 In 2012, the brand opened its second plant in what became the world's largest yogurt facility in Twin Falls, Idaho, with an initial investment of $750 million.
 The move created approximately 7,000 jobs, and unemployment rates in the region dropped from 6.3% to 2.4%.
 Chobani also opened its first brick-and-mortar cafe in SoHo, New York City in July 2012.
+In 2012, Chobani paid a $130,000 fine to the Susquehanna River Basin Commission for overpumping millions of gallons of water over a six year period without permits, amid claims from neighboring residents that their wells for drinking water had been depleted.

 Following the success of its product in Australia, in 2014 Chobani expanded its distribution to Asia and Latin America, beginning with Singapore, Malaysia, and Panama.
 The company announced plans for the Caribbean as well.
 In April 2014, Chobani reached a deal with private-equity firm TPG for a $750-million investment, which funded the company's expansion and the launch of a new line of products.
 In 2014 the company launched Chobani Oats, a blend of Greek yogurt, steel-cut oats and fruit; Seasonal varieties, including watermelon and pink grapefruit; Chobani Indulgent, a dessert yogurt; and a 4%-fat plain Greek yogurt.
 Chobani introduced its products in Mexico in August 2016.